Noninvasive genotyping

-Uses and Methods

 Conservation

-In conservation, noninvasive genotyping has been used to supplement traditional techniques with broadly ranging levels of success.
-Modern DNA amplification methods allow researchers to use fecal or hair samples collected from the field to assess basic information about the specimen, including sex or species.
-Despite the potential that noninvasive genotyping has in conservation genetics efforts, the efficiency of this method is in question, as field samples often suffer from degradation and contamination or are difficult to procure.
-For instance, a team of researchers successfully used coyote fecal samples to estimate the abundance of a population in Georgia, thereby avoiding the substantial difficulty and consequences involved in trapping and procuring samples from the animals.
+In conservation, noninvasive genotyping is an important part of implementing the 3Rs principles.
+Modern DNA amplification methods allow researchers to use a variety of animal material collected in the field, including feces, hair, and feathers, to gain insights into effective population size, gene flow, and hybridization.
+Despite the potential that noninvasive genotyping has in conservation genetics efforts, it is still not broadly used, potentially due to problems with degradation, contamination or a lower DNA quality in comparison with blood or tissue samples.
+However, optimized laboratory protocols and specialized extraction kits can help overcome these issues.

 Medicine

 Fetal Genotyping

 The most common use of noninvasive genotyping in medicine is non-invasive prenatal diagnosis (NIPD), which provides an alternative to riskier techniques such as amniocentesis.
 With the discovery of cell-free fetal DNA in maternal plasma, NIPD became a popular method for determining sex, paternity, aneuploidy, and the occurrence of monogenic diseases as it requires only a simple blood sample.
 One NIPD provider maintains that a 10 mL blood sample will provide 99% accurate detection of basic genomic abnormalities as early as 10 weeks into pregnancy.
-The karyotype below is that of an individual with trisomy 21, or Down Syndrome, which is what is most routinely checked for by NIPD screens.
+The karyotype below is that of an individual with trisomy 21, or Down syndrome, which is what is most routinely checked for by NIPD screens.